Mikesch-mp/icingaweb2-module-grafana/doc/04-graph-configuration.md

 timerange          | **Optional.** Specify the time range for this graph.
 Overrides global default. height             | **Optional.** Graph height in pixel.
 Overrides global default. width              | **Optional.** Graph width in pixel.
-Overrides global default.
+Overrides global default. repeatable         | **Optional.** Defines a dashboard with auto repeating panels per metric.
+Defaults to "no". nmetrics           | **Optional.** Defines the number of metrics in an auto repeating panel.
+Defaults to 1 if repeatable is yes.

 Example:
 ```